symbol/symbol-docs/source/guides/aggregate/sending-a-multisig-transaction.rst

 - Finish :doc:`sending mosaics and messages between two accounts guide <../transfer/sending-a-transfer-transaction>`
 - Finish :doc:`converting an account to multisig guide <../multisig/converting-an-account-to-multisig>`
 - Know how to :doc:`create accounts <../account/creating-an-account>`
-- A multisig :ref:`account with cat.currency <setup-creating-a-test-account>`
+- A multisig :ref:`account with loaded with network currency <setup-creating-a-test-account>`
-- A cosignatory :ref:`account with cat.currency <setup-creating-a-test-account>`
+- A cosignatory :ref:`account with network currency <setup-creating-a-test-account>`

 **************************************
 Example #1: 1-of-2 signatures required
 **************************************

 Bob has finished filling the basket, and he is ready to pay.
-The cashier's screen indicates that the cost of the purchase adds up to ``10 cat.currency``.
+The cashier's screen indicates that the cost of the purchase adds up to ``10 nem.xem``.

 Let's develop the piece of code present in Bob's mobile wallet that enables him to send multisig transactions.